alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 # [fit] There is a cost!

-^ If you simply follow examples and commit some of the error I described here.
+^ If you simply follow examples and commit some of the errors I described here.
 It will not only add costs initially but also longer term maintenance costs that will likely exceed the value.

 ---